-For graduate students with a M.Sc. degree in Earthquake Engineering the Doctor of Philosophy (Ph.D.) program in Earthquake Engineering consists of at least 24 credit hours course load, non-credit Graduate Seminar course and a Doctor of Philosophy Thesis.
-For graduate students with M.Sc. degree in Civil Engineering, Mechanical Engineering, Electrical-Electronical Engineering, Geophysics, Physics or Mathematics, additional courses may be required depending on the academic background of the student.
+For graduate students with a M.Sc. degree in Earthquake Engineering the Doctor of Philosophy (Ph.D.) program consists of at least 24 credit hours course load, non-credit Graduate Seminar course and a Doctor of Philosophy Thesis.
+For graduate students with M.Sc. degree in Civil Engineering, Mechanical Engineering, Electrical-Electronic Engineering, Geophysics, Physics or Mathematics, additional courses may be required depending on the academic background of the student.

-The minimum number of credits of formal course work is made up of elective courses, at the discretion of the particular program which the student is registered.
-Since a Ph.D program is essentially the pursuit of individual interest in specific professional field, the course work is planned under the guidance of an advisor to fit student's specific objectives and needs.
-The 24 credits of course work should normally comprise of 600 level courses; however, 400 and 500 level courses without credit, maximum two 500 level courses with credit, may be included in the program by the approval of the advisor.
+Course load is made up of courses provided within the program.
+The course work is planned under the guidance of the advisor to fit student's specific objectives and needs.
+The 24 credits of course work should normally comprise of 600 level courses; however, maximum two 500 level courses with credit, may be included in the program by the approval of the advisor.

-Upon completion of course work with a grade-point average of at least 3.0, the student is required to pass a qualifying examination.
-Subsequently, the student can start dissertation work under the supervision of the appointed advisor.
+Upon completion of course work with a grade-point average of at least 3.0, the student is required to pass a qualifying examination successfully.
+Subsequently, the student starts dissertation work under the supervision of the appointed advisor.
 Following the submission of the dissertation for approval, the student defends the thesis in front of the jury.
 Dissertation needs to be completed within the prescribed time.

 List of all courses provided by the Department of Earthquake Engineering together with their syllabus, can be found in our department’s website under “Programs” heading or with general descriptions under the graduate catalogue pages of Boğaziçi University.
 The links indicated below provide the most recent information about new courses or changes in course titles, definitions or credits as accepted by the university senate.